 We bring together decades of expertise in pediatric cardiology, pediatric cardiac intensive care and pediatric congenital heart surgery, achieving outstanding surgical outcomes for patients that surpass national standards.
 It is a comprehensive program dedicated to the care of congenital heart defects.

 What You Can Expect with Our Fetal and Pediatric Cardiology Program

 If a heart defect is found, you and your physician specialist will discuss the diagnosis and its implications for your pregnancy and delivery.
 Together, along with your primary care physician, we will determine an appropriate treatment plan for your baby.

 We may advise that you undergo genetic testing if you have a family history of congenital heart disease, or your baby is identified as having a genetic or chromosomal abnormality.

-You may be scheduled for ongoing fetal stress tests and more frequent appointments with your obstetrician and other members of our fetal cardiology program as you get closer to your delivery date.
+You may be scheduled for ongoing fetal stress tests and more frequent appointments with your obstetrician and other members of our fetal and pediatric cardiology program as you get closer to your delivery date.